Information Literacy Faculty Fellows Projects

 Step 5: Students will integrate disciplinary insights using the Broad Model.
 Together, students will identify conflicts between disciplinary insights and reflect on why these conflicts exist.
 Students will create common ground between disciplinary insights to create a more complex understanding of the issue.
 (Frame: Scholarship as Conversation).

-- Upper-division undergraduates
+First-year students, Upper-division undergraduates

 Assignment